NCCA/AppLauncher/help/AboutText.md

 ---
 # Blender

-The current version of [blender](https://www.blender.org/support/) installed is 4.4.3 we don't use this in any teaching but is here for personal use / experiments.
+The current version of [blender](https://www.blender.org/support/) installed is 4.4.3 we don't use this in any teaching but it is installed here for personal use / experiments.

 Please ensure you read any project briefs closely as some explicitly say you should use a particular DCC tool such as Maya or Houdini and not Blender.

 You can run blender from the terminal by typing blender.